Bharadvaja's Twist -Bharadvajasana

 - Ground your sitting bones to lengthen the spine, then allow your hips to follow your spine in the twist to some degree

 - Length in the spine is more important than the depth of the twist.

 - For an easier version, sit sideways on a chair, with the back of the chair to your right.
 Bring your knees together and heels directly below the knees.
 Exhale and twist toward the back of the chair.
 Hold onto the sides of the chair and make the movement of trying to pull the chair apart.

 - You can increase the challenge further by changing the position of your arms and hands.
-Exhale and swing your right arm around behind you back as you twist to the right.
-Grip the left arm just at the elbow (if you can otherwise use a strap looped around the elbow) Turn your left arm outward and slip the hand under the right knee, palm on the floor.
+Exhale and swing your right arm around behind your back as you twist to the right.
+Hold the left arm just at the elbow (if you can reach, otherwise take hold of your shirt).
+Turn your left arm outward and slip the hand under the right knee, palm on the floor.